rasteric/lottery_ada/Readme.md

 Draws 5 numbers out of the numbers between 1..50 (both inclusive).

+## Future Plans

+This repository is in final status and no changes will be made unless someone finds a bug.

 ## Installation

 A makefile and a GNAT GPS project file is provided.
 Using the makefile,